 Performance and speeds

-Assuming you have unrestricted speeds, the limiting factor is likely to be EE’s network rather than the EE 5G WiFi hardware.
+But if you do end up on a plan with unrestricted speeds, the limiting factor is still likely to be EE’s network rather than the EE 5G WiFi hardware.
 Not that the network is bad, but the ceiling on mobile broadband devices tends to be higher than mobile networks can consistently reach.

-So EE’s network then offers average 5G download speeds of 122.3Mbps according to April 2023 data from Opensignal, which is some of the latest data available at the time of writing.
-We’ve seen higher figures than that reported in the past, but EE’s previously publicised average of 150Mbps probably isn’t far off the mark.
+So EE’s network then offers average 5G download speeds of 96.8Mbps according to September 2024 data from Opensignal, while according to 2024 data from RootMetrics, EE’s median 5G download speed is 207.5Mbps.
+So EE’s advertised average of 146Mbps probably isn’t far off the mark.

 Peak speeds on a 5G network are theoretically 1Gbps or higher though, and tests have recorded speeds of over 750Mbps on EE, so if you’re right by a mast you might get significantly better performance.

-In any case, the speeds that third-party tests report tend to be higher than those offered by O2 or Vodafone, with only Three regularly beating EE for average 5G download speeds.
+In any case, the speeds that third-party tests report tend to be higher than those offered by O2 or Vodafone, with only Three regularly beating EE for average and median 5G download speeds (though Vodafone occasionally comes in ahead).

-The same Opensignal results as above also found that EE’s average 5G upload speeds were 16.9Mbps, which again is second only to Three (and a very close second).
+The same Opensignal results as above also found that EE’s average 5G upload speeds were 17.7Mbps, which again is second only to Three (and a very close second).

 We don’t have much data on EE’s 5G latency, but in 2021 Ookla found the network to have a median 5G latency of 29ms (milliseconds).